abust005/best-resume-ever/README.md

 ## Creating and Updating Templates

-Please read the <a href="DEVELOPER.md">developer docs</a> on how to create or update templates.
+Please read the <a href="CONTRIBUTE.md">contribution guide</a> on how to create or update templates.

 <br>

 ## Contribute

 Feel free to add your own templates, language supports, fix bugs or improve the docs.
 Any kind of help is appreciated!
 If you make any kind of changes to an existing template, please commit them as new templates.

+See <a href="CONTRIBUTE.md">contribution guide</a> for more details!

 <br>